mobile app bar

 GERVONTA DAVIS (30-0-28) of Baltimore, Maryland defeats FRANK MARTIN (18-1-12) of Indianapolis, Indiana by a 8 round knockout during PBC on Prime at the MGM Grand Arena in Las Vegas Las Vegas USA - ZUMAo117 20240615_zsp_o117_359 Copyright: xMikaelxOnaxGERVONTA DAVIS (30-0-28) of Baltimore, Maryland defeats FRANK MARTIN (18-1-12) of Indianapolis, Indiana by a 8 round knockout during PBC on Prime at the MGM Grand Arena in Las Vegas Las Vegas USA - ZUMAo117 20240615_zsp_o117_359 Copyright: xMikaelxOnax

-His first major win over an undefeated fighter came in January 2017 when he took on José Pedraza, who was 22–0 at the time.
-Davis knocked him out in the seventh round.
-Just a few months later, in May 2017, he faced Liam Walsh, who was also undefeated at 21–0 and scored a third-round TKO victory.
+His first major win over an undefeated fighter came in January 2017 when he took down José Pedraza, who was 22–0 at the time.
+Davis knocked him out in the seventh round to earn the IBC super featherweight title.
+Just three months later, in May 2017, he faced Liam Walsh, who was also undefeated (21–0) at the time.
+Tank scored a third-round TKO victory over Walsh to retain his belt.

 That was just the beginning.

-Over the years, Davis continued to make a name for himself by defeating undefeated fighters like Francisco Fonseca, Mario Barrios, Rolando Romero, and Héctor Luis García, among others.
-Each of these victories was a statement win, with Davis knocking out or stopping these fighters in impressive fashion.
+Over the years, Davis continued to make a name for himself by defeating undefeated fighters, including Francisco Fonseca in super featherweight, and lightweight fighters Mario Barrios, Rolando Romero, and Héctor Luis García.

 Most recently, he secured a seventh-round KO over Ryan Garcia in April 2023 and followed it up with another knockout win against Frank Martin in June 2024.

-Davis done with boxing?
+Is Davis done with boxing?

-Well, ‘Tank’ plans on fighting at least thrice this year.
+Well, Tank plans on fighting at least thrice this year.
 So there is some time before he hangs up those 24oz gloves for good.

 Post Edited By:Smrutisnat Jena